tursodatabase/turso-docs/home/concepts.md

 ## Instance

 A database instance is one component of a logical database in specific location.
-An instance is serviced by a managed installation of [sqld] running on a single machine.
-Database instances of multiple logical databases in the same placement group are handled by the same sqld process in the same hardware.
+An instance is serviced by a managed installation of [libSQL server] running on a single machine.
+Database instances of multiple logical databases in the same placement group are handled by the same libSQL server process in the same hardware.

 There are two types of instances: [primary](#primary) and [replica](#replica).